 Why Case study Research Segment (CSS)?

-MBA(RM) Researchers have used the Case study Research method for many years across a variety of disciplines.
-The case study research is a research method suitable for many rural and agricultural development situations, which takes place in real settings and requires an interdisciplinary approach.
+MBA(RM) Researchers have used the Case Study Research method for many years across a variety of disciplines.
+The Case Study Research is a research method suitable for many rural and agricultural development situations, which takes place in real settings and requires an interdisciplinary approach.

 Overview of Case study Research: Models & Methodology